Coordinator of Studies

 400-Level and Beyond

-If you missed the meeting explaining your options after completing your degree in Psychology you can see a podcast where Professor David O'Hare and Dr Dione Healey outline these in detail.
+If you missed the meeting explaining your options after completing your degree in Psychology you can see a podcast where Professor David O'Hare and Associate Professor Dione Healey outline these in detail.
 Read the rest of this page for further information about 400-level papers.

 You can also see further information at: